MGreif/PCILeech_DMA_Proxy/README.md

 I dont know if they work yet, but im planning on doing:
 - Some external game cheats/dumpers
 - Mimikatz lsass

+# Todo

+- [] Better handling of the target process (it currently stays open, should be easy to fix)
+- [] Try interactive processes
+- [] Try actual cheats/dumpers

 # Contents